 - Asthma: The symptoms of asthma include sneezing, coughing, chest tightness, and a feeling that you are running out of oxygen.
 This may trigger mouth breathing as you struggle to catch your breath.

 - Deviated nasal septum: Deviation of the nasal septum may block the nasal passages, and force you to breathe through your mouth.

-- Enlarged adenoids and tonsils: When your adenoids and tonsils are inflamed or enlarged, you are at a higher risk of developing hoarseness, sore throat, and cold.
+- Enlarged adenoids and tonsils: When your adenoids and tonsils are inflamed or enlarged, you are at a higher risk of developing hoarseness, a sore throat, and a cold.
 Because inflamed adenoids and tonsillitis block the upper airway, you may find yourself gasping for air frequently which increases the risk of mouth breathing.
 The problem is more prevalent in children so mouth breathing babies are often checked for enlarged adenoids.

 - Thumb sucking habit: Children with a history of thumb sucking usually have facial and oral muscles that have developed around this habit.
 This means that even when the thumb is not in the mouth, the lips are unable to form a seal, purely out of old habit.
 This increases the chances of mouth breathing.